 While the various stimulant drugs differ in some details, such as the amount of time that the substance remains in the body after taking a dose, the primary set of effects – as well as the virtual guarantee of harmful dependency if the drug is taken regularly for a long time – is the same for each of them.

 Stimulant drugs suppress the need for sleep.
 In consequence, they were soon being marketed as a treatment for narcolepsy and a performance-enhancer for for truck drivers and other laborers who wanted to work longer hours.
 At the same time, most other stimulant users came to see insomnia as a noxious side effect, since a lack of sufficient sleep will aggravate nearly all mental health problems.

-Stimulant use also caused appetite loss and changes in temperament, in the form of irritability, aggressive behaviour, and narcissism.
+Stimulant use also caused appetite loss and changes in temperament, in the form of irritability, aggressive behavior, and narcissism.
 Because the drug acts on the brain’s dopamine system, which is associated with rewards/pleasure, coming off a stimulant will result in a severe depressive crash.
 Similar mood changes occur gradually but inexorably after years of dependence, as the brain’s natural ability to produce dopamine is worn down.
 This is observable in children who have been dependent on stimulants for several years, when they develop emotional instabilities and frequently break into tears for little or no apparent reason.

 The same effect, in reverse, is responsible for the euphoric high when a dose of stimulant is taken rapidly, for instance by injection, snorting, or smoking from a bong.
 Pills release the drug too slowly to create this feeling, though the broader psychological effects are the same.